beatrizmarques2005/text_mining_in_reviews/README.md

 - **Multilabel Classification**: Classify a restaurant's cuisine type based on the content of its reviews.
 - **Sentiment Analysis**: Evaluate the relationship between the polarity of a review and its assigned rating.
-- **(Optional)** Additional requirement defined by the group, such as co-occurrence analysis or topic modeling.
+- **(XXX)** Additional requirement defined by the group, such as co-occurrence analysis or topic modeling.

 ---